xiangdilin/HW/README.md

-# pic16b
+# PIC16B
-PIC 16B course materials
+This repository is for UCLA PIC16B course assignments completed by Dakota Lin.